Sales Training Consultants

 So, thinking as a sales person or sales manager, what would this approach do for your business?
 Think about how this would allow you to focus on a specific industry segment (Financial Services, Pharmaceuticals, etc.) with a consistent, value-based approach to potential customers.
 The next question is how we choose the segments, and the customers within the segments, that we should target.

-Posted in Customer Focus, Executive Selling, Sales Management Tagged buying, change, gathering information, relationship Comments (0)
+Posted in Customer Focus, Executive Selling, Sales Management Tagged buying, change, gathering information, relationship Comments Off on The changing requirements of the buyer

 Business Development Strategies